ratrobby/IrisV3.2EOL/README.md

 └── README.md
 ```

 `gui/ConfigureTestCell.py` presents a minimal GUI used to configure a test cell.
 The tool allows entering the AL1342 IP address, mapping devices to IO‑Link ports and saving the configuration to `config/Test_Cell_Config.json`.
-After saving, the TestWizard placeholder GUI is launched.
+After saving, the TestWizard GUI is launched.

 Saving the configuration also generates `config/Test_Cell_1_Devices.py`.
 This
 file contains an `IO_master` instance and device objects created for every
 selected port, using names from the instance map.
-Test scripts can import this
-module to work directly with the configured devices.
+The Test Wizard now
+automatically imports this module when a test starts so the objects are
+available in the setup and loop editors without any manual `import` statements.

 `gui/TestWizard.py` remains a simple placeholder for future test execution tools.